Toni Street

-Toni Street (born 8 September 1983) is a New Zealand television presenter and sports commentator.
+Toni Maree Street (born 8 September 1983) is a New Zealand television presenter and sports commentator.
 She is best known for co-hosting the New Zealand current affairs programme Seven Sharp alongside Mike Hosking, as well as presenting morning shows and sports reporting for One News.

 Personal life

-Street was born in New Plymouth, a twin with brother Lance, who died of leukaemia when they were both 18 months old.
+Street was born in New Plymouth on 8 September 1983, a twin with brother Lance, who died of leukaemia when they were both 18 months old.
 She grew up in Taranaki, and attended Highlands Intermediate School and also New Plymouth Girls' High School, and was head girl in her last year.
 Toni attended Lincoln University on a sports scholarship, and studied commerce.
 In 2005 she studied for a postgraduate diploma in journalism at the University of Canterbury.

 Street married North Harbour rugby halfback Matt France, in December 2009.
 They have two daughters.

 After six years of poor health, and the removal of her gallbladder, she was diagnosed with eosinophilic granulomatosis with polyangiitis in 2015.